-The Resequence Modifier allows you to reorder the playback of a loop.
-You can set up to 16 different markers on a Loop, and sequence through them in an order that you choose.
+The Resequence Modifier slices up and reorders the playback of a Sample.
+Add up to 16 different markers on a Sample and sequence through them in any order that you choose.

 Step 1: Set your Markers

-Each Loop in a Kit will have the same number of markers (per instance), but the position of the markers can vary from Loop to Loop.
+Each Sample in a Kit will have the same number of markers (per instance), but the position of the markers can vary from Loop to Loop.

 Step 2: Setup a Sequence

-The parameters in the sequence section of Resequencer are shared across all Loops in a Kit (per instance of the Resequence modifier).
+The parameters in the sequence section are shared across all Loops in a Kit (per instance of the Resequence modifier):